Bounding the benefit of adaptivity in quantum metrology using the relative fidelity: Bounding the minimum fidelity between the outputs of a protocol

 We define the output fidelity, $F_{\mathrm{out}}$, between $\mathcal{C}_1$ and $\mathcal{C}_2$, for a given pair of input states, $\sigma_1$ and $\sigma_2$, as the fidelity between the channel outputs.
 In other words

 where the identity operator acts on the idler modes.
 Let $F_{\mathrm{con}}$ be the minimum output fidelity for constant input

 with $\mathcal{D}(d^2)$ being the space of density operators of dimension $d^2$.
-Note that $F_{\rm con}$ can be efficiently computed via semidefinite programming \cite{yuan2017quantum}.
+Note that $F_{\rm con}$ can be efficiently computed via semidefinite programming~\cite{yuan2017quantum}.

 Let us consider how the fidelity between output states evolves at each stage of the protocol.
 We define $F_{N}$ as the fidelity between the possible output states after $N$ channel uses, considering the most general case shown in Fig.~\ref{fig: setup}(c).
 Similarly, $F_{i}$, with $i<N$, is the fidelity between the possible output states that would be obtained if the protocol were terminated prematurely immediately prior to the $(i+1)$-th channel use.
-Fidelity is non-decreasing over trace-preserving operations, so the fidelity between output states can only be reduced by a use of the channel $\mathcal{C}$.
+Fidelity is non-decreasing over the (adaptive) trace-preserving operations $O_i$ between each channel use, while it can (only) be reduced by a use of the channel $\mathcal{C}$, because this is different for each possible output.
 It is immediate from the multiplicativity of fidelity over tensor products that we can always reduce the output fidelity by a multiplicative factor of at least $F_{\mathrm{con}}$ at each channel use, i.e. we can always choose some input to the $i$-th channel use such that

 We can often do better than this, even for parallel strategies (strategies that do not involve adaptivity).
 For certain pairs of channels, the fidelity between output states can be multiplied by a factor smaller than $F_{\mathrm{con}}$ each time the channel is applied to one part of the probe state.
 An example would be discriminating between unitaries using some initially entangled, multipartite probe state, such as the GHZ state (this would be an example of a protocol in (b), from Fig.~\ref{fig: setup}).
-Such protocols are able to perfectly discriminate between two unitaries after a finite number of uses~\cite{acin_statistical_2001,dariano_using_2001}.
+Such protocols can perfectly discriminate between two unitaries after finite channel uses~\cite{acin_statistical_2001,dariano_using_2001}.

 A natural question is ``how much can the fidelity between output states be reduced by in a single channel use?"
 Equivalently, we can ask ``what is the minimum achievable value of $\frac{F_{i-1}}{F_{i}}$?"
 To address this question, we introduce the ``relative fidelity", $F_R$, which we define as